 He can bat a bit too.
 Indeed, there’s one piece of statistical evidence that justifies Downton and company’s faith in him: at just 29 years of age, he’s already scored more test centuries than any other Englishman in history.
 Indeed, you can’t watch Sky for five minutes without Nick Knight speculating whether he’ll one day surpass the great Sachin Tendulkar’s total of 15,921 test runs.

 Surely Cook must be great himself to justify such lofty expectations?
 He’s certainly billed as such.
-Just the other day, Marcus Trescothick referred to Cook as an all time great in an interview on Sky Sports News.
+There’s no shortage of former players and pundits who fall over themselves to call Alastair an ‘all time great‘ or England’s ‘greatest ever’ batsman.
 What’s more, whenever Cook’s recent poor form is mentioned by the media, it almost seems obligatory to mention his 8000 test runs as if this proves beyond doubt that he’ll return to top form soon enough.
 Form is temporary, class is permanent etc.

 However, I have long believed that Cook’s aggregate of test runs is misleading when judging his prowess with the bat.
 Aggregates demonstrate longevity, not greatness.
 Graeme Pollock scored just 2256 test runs.
 Was he a quarter of the player Alastair Cook is?